 Child custody is a process that must be settled in any Rhode Island divorce involving two parents.
 How that process is completed, though, is something that might leave you scratching your head or feeling frustrated.
 Our friendly Rhode Island family law attorneys from Inman & Tourgee have compiled a helpful child custody FAQ list that you are going to want to read for some quick insights.
-If you have more questions, or you know already you want the representation of our law firm for you case, please feel free to call us at (401) 229-5521 to set up a consultation.
+If you have more questions, or you know already you want the representation of our law firm for your case, please feel free to call us at (401) 823-9200 to set up a consultation.

 What does the court consider when deciding child custody?

 The court will always try to rule in favor of a child's best interests.
 To figure out the best interests of your child, the court will ask questions or review evidence to learn about the mental and physical health of all parties, each parent's financial stability and living situations, the histories of each parent, and the relationships a child might have made with other relatives.
 The court will also ask a child directly what sort of custody arrangement they prefer if the child is deemed mature enough to make that decision.

 A parent who wins physical custody has the right to live with and house their child after the divorce concludes.